 Use these tips to prepare your pork for roasting and ensure you get crisp crackling:

 - If the pork needs to be stored before cooking, leave it unwrapped in the fridge on a lower shelf.
-Pork cooks much better when the skin thoroughly dried.
-This is a must if you want crisp crackling, so uncovered is best.
+Pork cooks much better when the skin is thoroughly dried and it's essential if you want crisp crackling, so uncovered is best.

-- At the time of cooking, the pork should be at room temperature, not cold straight from the fridge, so remove it for an hour or more and leave it covered in a cool, not warm, place.
+- At the time of cooking, the pork should be at room temperature, not cold straight from the fridge.
+Remove it an hour or more ahead of time and leave it covered in a cool, not warm, place.

-- Using kitchen paper, dry the pork thoroughly, including the skin.
-Always throw the paper away once used for hygiene reasons.
+- Use paper towels to dry the pork thoroughly, including the skin.
+Always throw the paper away once used for sanitation reasons.

-- Score the skin with a very sharp paring knife, craft knife or Stanley knife.
-Do not cut through to the meat, halfway down the fat is sufficient.
+- Score the skin with a very sharp paring, craft, or Stanley knife.
+Do not cut through to the meat; halfway down the fat is sufficient.
 Even if your butcher has already scored the skin, it helps to add a few extra slashes.

-- Use your hand to massage oil and salt into the skin and make sure it runs into the cracks of the skin.
+- Use your hand to massage oil and salt into the skin and make sure it runs into the cracks.

 Cooking Roast Pork

-Cook for 25 minutes per 1 pound (450 grams), plus an additional 25 minutes at 400 F (200 C) or Gas 6.
+Always put the pork into a preheated oven and cook to the correct temperature.
+Pork should be roasted for 25 minutes per 1 pound (450 grams), plus an additional 25 minutes, at 400 F (200 C) or Gas 6.
 These temperatures are based on a conventional oven, adjust accordingly for your oven.

-If possible, use a meat thermometer to ensure the pork is cooked right through.
+If possible, use a meat thermometer to ensure the pork is thoroughly cooked.
 Pork should reach a minimum temperature of 145 F (62 C) according to the United States Department of Agriculture (USDA).

 Resting Roast Pork

-An important part of cooking any meat is once it is removed from the oven the meat must rest.
+An important part of cooking any meat is to let it rest after it's removed from the oven.
 Once cooked, remove the pork from the roasting tin and place it onto a serving plate.
 Cover it loosely with foil and place it in the oven with the door slightly ajar.
 If you need to keep the oven hot (i.e., for cooking potatoes or maybe Yorkshire pudding) then wrap the meat completely in foil and keep it in a warm place.